AndreBryant/pi-100-final-project/docs/jack-the-ripper-conspiracy/evidence.md

 # Evidence Linking Rizal to Jack the Ripper

-The following pieces of evedience provided by the conspiracy theorists aims to link Jose Rizal to Jack the Ripper's Identity.
+The following pieces of evidence provided by the conspiracy theorists aim to link Jose Rizal to Jack the Ripper's Identity.

 ## Timeline and Location Coincidence

-Jack the Ripper's infamous murders took place between August and November 1888 in London.
+Jack the Ripper's infamous murders happened between August and November 1888 in London.
 Coincidentally, Jose Rizal arrived in London in the last week of May 1888 and stayed until early 1889.

 ::: info Noted here